-- aesthetics – the product should be prepared before placed on a turntable: shoes should have shoelaces tide up, a bag should be filled, a product should be clean.
+- aesthetics – the product should be prepared before placed on a turntable: shoes should have shoelaces tied, a bag should be filled, a product should be clean.
 The optimal resolution should not be too small (so the customer can see details of your product) and not too big (you don’t want to show a microscopic view of your product and it’s imperfections ).
 The number of frames should give an impression of smooth rotation – a min. of 36 or better 72 or more.

 - speed (SEO friendly) – images must load fast including 360°.
 Individual images of the 360° view, should be stored as compressed JPGs or WebP (if your web server supports browser aware content and can send WebP images to Chromium browsers and JPGs to Safari).
 High frame spins should be lazy-loaded (only when the user starts to interact with them).
-Modern 360° viewers support lazy loading and dynamic loading: initially, only a small number of frames is loaded – e.g. 6 and while the user interacts with the 360° photo the remaining frames are loaded, which improves the rotation smoothness over time.
+Modern 360° viewers support lazy loading and dynamic loading: initially, only a small number of frames are loaded – e.g. 6 and while the user interacts with the 360° photo, the remaining frames are loaded, which improves the rotation smoothness over time.
 Some 360° enable external control via API allowing to start downloading images only when the user scrolls to the 360° view.

-|No dynamic loading|
+|No dynamic loading

 User has to wait for all images to load before he can start spinning